cloudflare/cloudflare-docs/products/fundamentals/src/content/glossary/index.md

 **Related terms:** requests, cached requests

 ## usage-based billing
 Within subscriptions, certain products are charged based on usage.
 This is referred to as usage-based billing.
 The bill can vary month by month based on usage.
-This is in contrast to monthly flat fees such as for [plans](https://www.cloudflare.com/plans/), additional [Page Rules](https://support.cloudflare.com/hc/articles/218411427), and [Dedicated SSL Certificates](https://support.cloudflare.com/hc/articles/228009108).
+This is in contrast to monthly flat fees such as for [plans](https://www.cloudflare.com/plans/) or additional [Page Rules](https://support.cloudflare.com/hc/articles/218411427).

 ## web application firewall (WAF)
 A WAF is a security system that helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.